top of page

 Business owners, Directors, and CEOs may face up to 25 years imprisonment under new Industrial Manslaughter laws

 This means that business owners, directors and CEOs found guilty of significantly contributing to a workplace fatality may face jail time of up to 25 years under the new charge.
-The business itself will be fined up to $18 million.
+The business itself may be fined up to $18 million.

 The WHS Act 2011 has been amended with a new section, Section 30A which states: